 The Swan Room (Sala dos Cisnes)

-Dom Manuel ordered the construction of the so-called Ala Manuelina (Manuel's Wing), to the right of the main façade, decorated with typical Manueline windows.
-He also built the Coats-of-Arms Room (Sala dos Brasões) (1515–1518), with a magnificent wooden coffered domed ceiling decorated with 72 coats-of-arms of Portuguese noble families.
+Under Dom Manuel's patronage, the construction of the Ala Manuelina (Manuel's Wing) commenced, featuring characteristic Manueline windows adorning the right side of the main façade.
+Additionally, the Coats-of-Arms Room (Sala dos Brasões) was erected between 1515 and 1518.
+This room boasts a stunning wooden coffered domed ceiling adorned with 72 coats of arms representing Portuguese noble families.

 Sala dos Brasões